-and I’m exhausted & so glad it’s done!
-Hence why there are no “weekend haps” since I worked on these all weekend!
-AND I must apologize for the number of pics I’ve posted—just wanted to make sure and cover all the angles!
+I’m exhausted & so glad it’s done—my cabinet facelift complete!
+I worked on these all weekend and I must apologize for the number of pics I’ve posted—just wanted to make sure and cover all the angles!

-Anyway…either I’m just getting old and feelin’ it or I need to kick it in high gear and work this hard more often.
+Anyway, I’m just getting old and feeling it or I need to kick it in high gear and work this hard more often.
 I was pooped after finally finishing up my kitchen cabinet facelift project.
 I told the man (Boo) that I wouldn’t ever repaint kitchen cabinets and he looked at me and said, “oh yeah right”!

 They were just so cute that ideas started flowing.
 I decided to buy some to add some dimension to some of my cabinet doors.

-once I cut to size, I sanded and glued ’em down in place.
+once I cut to size, I sanded and glued ’em down in place, and stained them.

 removing cabinet doors~

 Once I had started removing all the cabinet doors I found that the cabinet above the stove area was a perfect to leave open (w/out the cabinet doors) and showcase some awesome pieces…like my milk glass collection!

 I have an antique fenton milk glass cake stand collection that are in the hobnail, lattice & ruffled pattern.
 I love them.
 They’re all gifts from Mr. Boo!
 So I decided to color the inside of that cabinet space in a contrast color that would make the pieces “pop”.
 Terra Cotta was the color I chose.

 Once I placed them all together with some of my other “white” glass pieces—I fell in love.